massive/hassio-espruinohub/espruinohub/README.md

 # About

-This is an unofficial add-on to [EspruinoHub](https://github.com/espruino/EspruinoHub)
+This is an unofficial [EspruinoHub](https://github.com/espruino/EspruinoHub) addon to Hass.io

 # Configuration

-To conserve CPU time, you can limit the number of monitored bluetooth devices by explicitly configuring them:
+To conserve CPU time, you can limit the number of monitored bluetooth devices by explicitly listing them in the configuration options:

 ```json
 {